positron-solutions/dslide/README.md

 ## Status 🛠️

-Version 0.5.2 👷
+Version 0.5.2 👷  Subscribe to Positron's [YouTube](https://www.youtube.com/@Positron-gv7do) for updates and related demonstrations.

--   Stabilizing the API and naming (as in **not completely** stable yet)
+-   Stabilizing the API and naming (as in **not totally completely** stable yet)
 -   Gathering user feedback & experience to pinpoint actual use patterns
 -   Accepting PR's and issue reports
--   Some behaviors may be advertised as working already when they are only 90% implemented.  **File issues**.
+-   Some behaviors may be advertised as working already when they are only 90% implemented.
+I have no idea what you want.  **File issues**.

 The user-facing configuration API has been pretty unstable, but now that nested slide actions are supported, it is likely to remain roughly like it is now.

 # Installation

-This isn't on a package archive yet.
-Subscribe to Positron's [YouTube](https://www.youtube.com/@Positron-gv7do) for updates.
+    ;; From MELPA
+    (use-package dslide)

     ;; package-vc
     (package-vc-install
      '(dslide